Magnetic monopole is photon: Statistics of photons and electrons

 \section{Statistics of photons and electrons}

-Let us consider more on the nonlinear model of electron $W(z,z)Z$ which gives a relation between photons and electrons where photons is modelled by $W(z,z)$.
+The nonlinear model $W(z,z)Z$ of an electron gives a relation between photon and electron where the photon is modelled by $W(z,z)$ which is with a specific frequency for $W(z,z)Z$ to be an electron, as described in the above Sections.
 We want to show that from this nonlinear model we may also derive the required statistics of photons and electrons that photons obey the Bose-Einstein statistics and electrons obey the Fermi-Dirac statistics.
-We have that $W(z,z)$ is as an operator acting on $Z$ which represents an electron while the nonlinear model of electron $W(z,z)Z$ gives a more complete description of electron that it describes that a photon $W(z,z)$ is absorbed by an electron and the two again form an electron.
-There may be many photons $W_n (z,z), n=1,2,3,...$ absorbed by an electron which gives an electron $\sum_n W_n (z,z)Z$.
-This formula shows that identical (but different) photons can appear identically and it shows that photons obey the Bose-Einstein statistics.
-From the polarization of the Dirac-Wilson loop $W(z,z)$ we may assign spin $1$ to a photon represented by $W(z,z)$.
+We have that $W(z,z)$ is as an operator acting on $Z$.
+Let $W_1(z,z)$ be a photon.
+Then we have that the nonlinear model $W_1(z,z)W(z,z)Z$ represents that the photon $W_1(z,z)$ is absorbed by the electron $W(z,z)Z$ to form an electron $W_1(z,z)W(z,z)Z$.
+Let $W_2(z,z)$ be another photon.
+The we have that the model $W_1(z,z)W_2(z,z)W(z,z)Z$ again represents an electron where we have: